sahil6ooo/Dubai_Real_Estate_Trend_Analysis/README.md

 # 🏙️ Dubai Real Estate Data Analysis (2025)

 This project analyzes Dubai property sales data using Python and Power BI to uncover trends in pricing, property types, and locations.
-The final dashboard helps users identify the most and least expensive areas, common property types, and average rent metrics across Dubai.
+The final dashboard provides insights to identify the most and least expensive areas, common property types, and average rent metrics across Dubai.

 ---